-Dana Britton is a Professor of Labor Studies and Employment Relations.
+Dana Britton is a Professor and Chair of the Labor Studies and Employment Relations Department.
 From 2012-2018 she served as SMLR’s Director of the Center for Women and Work (CWW).
 She received a Bachelor’s degree in Sociology from the University of Oklahoma, and a Ph.D. in Sociology from the University of Texas-Austin.
 Professor Britton came to Rutgers from Kansas State University, where she was the founding director of the KSU Office for the Advancement of Women in Science and Engineering (KAWSE).
 She served as editor of the journal Gender & Society from 2006-2011.
 From 2016-2017, she was at the National Science Foundation as a program officer in the Division of Education and Human Resources, working with the EHR Core Research program (ECR) and ADVANCE programs.

 Her research interests are in gender, work and organizations.
 She is a widely-cited authority on the topic of gendered organizations, and has published numerous articles on this topic.
 Her first book, At Work in the Iron Cage (NYU Press, 2003), focused on how gender shapes work in men’s and women’s prisons.
 She is also the author/editor of books on gender and prisons (Gender and Prison, Ashgate Publishing, 2005) and gender and crime (The Gender of Crime, Rowman & Littlefield, 2011, 2nd ed., 2017).
 Her most recent book, co-edited with Lisa Hetfield, is a collection of case studies of women business leaders in the series, Junctures: Case Studies in Women’s Leadership (Rutgers University Press, 2016).